We’ve been getting quite a few questions about charging so we thought we’d answer the most common ones right here on the blog! Check it out.

 With battery electric vehicles, to avoid inconveniences, you will want to fully charge your vehicle before you leave home, especially if the round trip you are taking is close to the range of the vehicle.
 If the trip is longer than the range of the vehicle you will need to plan where you will be able to recharge your vehicle.
 There are a number of online, interactive map services that help you locate charging stations on the go.

 The true answer is: it depends.
 The actual charging time depends on the size of your battery, how far you have driven and the amperage of the charging system.
 For most electric vehicle owners, charging overnight at home is the cheapest and most convenient option and it’s likely the battery will not be empty when you plug in, just like your cell phone.

 What is the difference between Level 1, Level 2 and DC (Fast/Super) charging?

 - LEVEL 1

-Charging a vehicle at “Level 1” means plugging in to a standard 120 volt outlet.
+Charging a vehicle at “Level 1” means plugging into a standard 120 volt outlet.
 All drivers can charge their EV at Level 1 and this requires no extra equipment or installation.
-On average, a full charging time is about 8 hours – but vary by model.
+On average, a full charging time is about 8 hours – but that varies by model.